Here follows a list of the currently known problems with prepared statements:

 ZEROFILL is honored with prepared

-statements in some cases where the MySQL server doesn't print
+statements in some cases where the MySQL server does not print

 the leading zeros.
 (For example, with